-You know you need a camping chair!
-They're great for chilling around a campfire with friends or family, eating lunch or working up some s'mores.
+RV camping chairs are great for chilling around a campfire with friends or family, eating lunch, or working up some s'mores.

-Generally, chairs will be made to fit into one of these categories:
+Generally, chairs fit into one of these categories:

 - Back Support

 - Best of all worlds

 Things to Look For In An RV Camp Chair